hundredyearfarms/Hundred-Year-Farm-Project/README.md

 An experiment in transitioning a portion of our agribusiness farm to agroforestry.
 Agroforestry has the potential to be carbon-negative while improving access to energy, food, water, and habitat as the climate changes over the next 100 years.

-The project is funded through to the year 2035.
+The project is self-funded through to the year 2035.

 **OVERVIEW**